Aidar5/nattoeng/docs/source/book/21_jinja2/3_whitespace_control.rst

      neighbor {{ ibgp }} update-source {{ bgp.loopback }}
      {%- endfor %}

-Empty string and at the end of the block will be deleted:
+Empty string at the end of the block will be deleted:

 ::